 Use case: Mobile App tracking & reporting

 In this section we will showcase how we have used Software Analytics in our Matomo Mobile App to provide relevant and useful reports on our Mobile App usage.
 The last section of this tutorial will explain implementation steps and technical details.

 Example tracking clicks and events

 Everytime the user opens a new window, we track a pageview with the url path starting with ‘/window‘.
 For example ‘/window/statistics/show‘ which means the user opened the statistics window.
 We also generate an appropriate custom title, for example ‘Statistics Show’.

 Events are actions within a window, eg. user selects another date or changes a setting.
 Each event is tracked with url path starting with ‘/event‘.
 For example ‘/event/settings/change-language‘ and the title ‘Settings Change Language’.

 If an error occurs or something unexpected happens, we track the occurred exception starting with ‘/exception‘.

 For example ‘/exception/TypeError/filename/line‘.
 This helps us identify issues users experience.

-Custom Variables are extremely powerful as they let you track any custom name and value for your visitor or page views.
+Custom Dimensions are extremely powerful as they let you track any custom name and value for your visitor or page views.

-- In Custom Variables with scope ‘Page’ we track window related variables.
+- In Custom Dimensions with scope ‘Action’ we track window related variables.
 For example in the statistics window, we track which report the user is currently viewing and which period is being used.